ahmedsadman/blog-articles/cle4lswbh000008jqegp8dzk8.md

 ## Where to use JWT?

+Don't get me wrong, JWT is a solid solution, but it works best in certain scenarios, not all.
+In a gateway backend (backend directly communicating with web client), JWT complicates things.
+Besides server implementation, you have to maintain a whole lot of logic in the front end.
+On the other hand, cookies make everything simpler.

 Although JWT might not always be the solution for your web API authentications, it definitely has some use of its own.
 It's a great way to gain temporary access to protected 3rd party resources.
-Or sometimes, it can be used to communicate between two independent microservices.
+Or in another terms, JWT is best suited when communicating API to API.

 Suppose, you use Spotify.
 Now, for the sake of this example, let's say a song is stored in AWS S3 and the access URL looks like this